-While there are teahouses on the way, we will be preparing our own meals when camping at the base camp.
+There are many accomodation on everest base camp trek on the way but we will be preparing our own meals when camping at the base camp.
 We mostly recommend you pack dry food: dehydrated fruits, trail mixes, and power bars for the way.

 The food will be an assortment of bread, cereal, rice, lentils, powdered milk, crackers, and such travel-friendly food.
 Remember, we will focus on a higher-calorie diet, which can also involve potatoes and eggs.

 Camping at Everest base camp is a dream come true.
 If you have further queries about your trips, don’t hesitate to contact our travel experts!
 Message us on Facebook, or WhatsApp us at +1-410-307-0007.
 Happy travels!